Peek-a-Boo (Red Velvet song)

 "Peek-a-Boo" received generally positive reviews from critics, who noted the group's transition from a brighter and bubblier image from their last two singles "Rookie" and "Red Flavor" to a more mature sound.
-The song attained commercial success, peaking at number two on both the Gaon Digital Chart and Billboard World Digital Songs chart.
-As of October 2020, the song has achieved over 2,500,000 downloads in South Korea, becoming the group's fourth single to do so.

 To promote the single, Red Velvet held a comeback showcase on the day of its release and promoted the song on several music programs in South Korea.
 The group additionally performed it on several year-end music award ceremonies, along with "Red Flavor".

 Background

 After finishing initial promotion for The Red Summer and wrapping up their first concert Red Room in August 2017, various South Korean news sites reported that Red Velvet is planning for their third comeback within the year on October 30.
 The announcement was then confirmed later that day by their home label S.M.
 Entertainment.

 S.M.
 Entertainment revealed the title of the group's new single through a teaser along with the title of their second full album, Perfect Velvet at midnight on November 8.
 Referencing the "velvet" half of the group's dual concept that affects the group's music and their image where their "red" side is brighter and livelier, producing upbeat songs such as their last single "Red Flavor" while their softer and more sophisticated "velvet" image spawned tracks predominantly of the R&B and ballad genre, S.M.
 Entertainment stated in an interview with X Sports News on November 8 that they intended to show "an upgraded version" of the group's "velvet" concept.
 The single is described as one of the group's "velvet" tracks but with hints of their "red" side which their company felt is the perfect formula for the concept.